benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Album of the Year](https://www.albumoftheyear.org/) - browse music by release year, going back to the early 1900s.
 [Here's 1920](https://www.albumoftheyear.org/1920/releases/).
 - [The Roud Folksong Index](https://archives.vwml.org/search/roud)<hs-meta keywords="song"></hs-meta> - a database of around 25,000 English and Scottish folk songs, compiled by Steve Roud.
 See also the [List of Folk Songs by Roud Number on Wikipedia](https://en.wikipedia.org/wiki/List_of_folk_songs_by_Roud_number) and the [Roud Folk Song Index series on MusicBrainz](https://musicbrainz.org/series/4e817004-53ed-438e-96da-88e27fb8d872).
 - [List of the Child Ballads on Wikipedia](https://en.wikipedia.org/wiki/List_of_the_Child_Ballads) - another list of English and Scottish folk songs.
+- [Musical Traditions](https://www.mustrad.org.uk/) - "The Magazine for Traditional Music throughout the world"

 ### Buying / Downloading